mediathekview/plugin.video.mediathekview/README.md

 Install
 -------------------

-The Mediathekview plug-in can be used for Kodi 17, Kodi 18 and Kodi 19.
+The Mediathekview plug-in can be used for Kodi (17-20).
 There are individual repositories for stable releases and beta-versions.

 Please check the [GITHUB Repository][5] for further details and repository ZIP-Files.

-When building from GITHUB, you have to adapt the addon.xml accordingly (Kodi 17 & Kodi 18> addon.kodi18.xml / Kodi 19> addon.kodi19.xml).
+When building from GITHUB, you have to adapt the addon.xml accordingly (Kodi 17 & Kodi 18> addon.kodi18.xml / Kodi 19 & Kodi 20> addon.kodi19.xml).
 This is not recommanded,
 since you will need to install updates and fixes on your own.

 **Note**:
-Since the Mediathekview plug-in no longer available on the official Kodi 18 or Kodi 19 Repository , it must be installed from a ZIP file.
+Since the Mediathekview plug-in no longer available on the official Kodi Repository , it must be installed from the Mediathek Repository.

 How the update methods work